avocaboom/dynamic-pricing/README.md

 On every service restart, `MemoryStore` is wiped — all 36 cache keys (fresh + stale) are lost.
 If all 36 combinations are requested within the first 5 minutes after restart, this produces a burst of up to 36 upstream calls in rapid succession, which may trigger the upstream rate limit depending on how tight it is.

-**Current behavior:** The first 36 requests after restart all hit upstream.
-If the rate limit is hit mid-burst, affected combinations return `503 Service Unavailable` to the client — this is a visible error with no fallback, since the stale cache has also been wiped on restart.
-Subsequent requests for the same key will recover once at least one upstream call succeeds and repopulates the cache.
+**Current behavior:** The first request per key after restart hits upstream.
+If the rate limit is hit mid-burst, affected combinations return `503 Service Unavailable` — no fallback, since stale cache is also wiped on restart.

+**Partial mitigation (implemented):** The per-key mutex ensures that concurrent requests for the **same key** during cold start only produce one upstream call — not N. This covers the thundering herd within a single key.

+**Remaining gap:** If all 36 keys are requested simultaneously after restart, there will still be up to 36 concurrent upstream calls — one per key.
+The mutex cannot coalesce across different keys.

-**Mitigation options (not implemented):**
+**Further mitigation options (not implemented):**
 - Cache warming on startup: pre-populate all 36 combinations during `config/initializers` or a startup task
 - Rate-paced warm-up: spread the 36 upstream calls over the first TTL window to avoid burst